nurykim/ChemTrack/README.md

-# ChemTrack: Lab inventory management by Claude.ai
+# ChemTrack: Lab inventory management

 ## What this app actually is